 * RUSS 301 and 302: Third-year Russian

 * RUSS 424: The Russian Short Story

 RUSS 494 Seminar: Women and Gender in Russian Culture (Optional Honors section)

 Dissertation: Mythologies of Poetic Creation in Twentieth-Century Russian Verse (Osip Mandelstam, Anna Akhmatova, Joseph Brodsky, Olga Sedakova)

 M.A., Middlebury College, 1994

 Autobiography, twentieth-century poetry, the creative process, women authors

 “Our only hope was in these plants': Irina Ratushinskaya and the Manipulation of Foodways in a Late Soviet Camp.”
 Chapter in Seasoned Socialism: Gender and Food in Late Soviet Everyday Life (93-131).
-Bloomington: Indiana University Press (forthcoming)
+Bloomington: Indiana University Press (forthcoming in 2018)